KotDCG/KotDCG.github.io/King of the Dead.md

 #### Special Rule: Aces

 A single Ace can count as a wild in a run provided they are the same color, replacing any card except the highest card.
+Aces can server as any color.
 For example, in the run 2 3 4, Ace could replace 2 or 3 but not 4.
 An Ace could also serve as a number below 2 in the run A 2 3.
 It cannot play the role of a card above 10.
 Each run can only have one Ace.

 #### Special Rule: Playing off of The Well